 Whereas Snapdragon 730G also includes the same number of cores but they are clocked at slightly low speeds.
 In Snapdragon 730G, 2 cores (Cortex-A76) are Kryo 470 Gold cores clocked at 2.2GHz and other 6 cores (Cortex-A55) are clocked at 1.8GHz which is Kryo 470 Silver cores.

 In the GPU section both these SoCs use same Adreno 618 GPU.
-But GPU of Snapdragon 730G is overclocked by 15%.
+Qualcomm says GPU of Snapdragon 730G is overclocked by 15% than 730’s Adren 618 GPU.
+But, the company does not mention whether the same GPU is overclocked for the 720G chipset.
 For smooth gaming experience on phones, both chipsets come with support for several gaming elite features.
 Also in terms of API support, both these SoCs have almost the same numbers but Snapdragon 730G supports DX12 API which is not supported by 720G’s GPU.
+If we look at AnTuTu benchmarking GPU scores, Realme 6 Pro powered 720G scores 70226 points whereas Poco X2 powered 730G scores 71146 points.
 So in term of GPU performance, we can say Snapdragon 730G is slightly ahead of 720G.

 Both Snapdragon 730G and 720G are manufactured using 8nm manufacturing process.
 So there is nothing to compare here, both SoCs are equal in this section.